 The Kellogg family was prominent throughout Connecticut contributing in many areas.
 Rev. Ebenezer's six children and their descendants were very involved with the development of Vernon.
-His son Ebenezer Kellogg, Jr was a prosperous farmer while grandson EBENEZER KELLOGG graduated from Yale and became a professor at Williams College.

 "The Connecticut Magazine, Volume 12", 'Centennial of Vernon 1808-1908' by Harry Conklin Smith, 1908.
 The magazine and article are online to read.
 Available at the Connecticut State Library in Hartford.

 "Voices of the New Republic: Connecticut Towns 1800-1832, Volume I" by The Connecticut Academy of Arts and Sciences, 2003, 493 pages.
 Includes Rev. Ebenezer Kellogg's 1800 description of North Bolton (Vernon) and a short biography on page 425.

 "History Of Tolland County, Connecticut" by J. R. Cole, 1888, W. W. Preston & Co.